 Birmingham, B3 2DJ

 Clerked by:William Brown

-Constanze has particular experience in dealing with taxi licence revocation cases in which the revocation is founded upon allegations of a connection to child sexual exploitation.
+Constanze has particular experience in dealing with taxi licence revocation cases in which the revocation is founded upon allegations of a connection to child sexual exploitation (‘CSE’).
 She recently successfully represented a local authority in the Crown Court in a case which involved special measures for a child complainant.

-Constanze has a varied planning, environment and public law practice.
+Constanze has a varied public law, planning and environmental law practice.
 She was appointed to the Attorney General's Regional Panel (Junior Counsel to the Crown, C Panel) in April 2018.

 Before coming to the bar Constanze worked in the NGO sector.
-She was part of the legal team for ‘Control Arms’, a coalition of NGO’s working to secure a human rights orientated Arms Trade Treaty.
-Constanze retains an active interest in human rights law and, in particular, in planning and environmental cases involving human rights issues.
+She was part of the legal team for ‘Control Arms’, a coalition of NGO’s working to secure a human-rights orientated Arms Trade Treaty.
+Constanze retains an active interest in human rights law and, in particular, in planning, regulatory and environmental cases involving human rights issues.

 Year of Call: 2013